-So is your the cash surrender value of life insurance taxable?
+So is your cash surrender value of life insurance taxable?
 The answer is yes.
-The answer is also no. The truth is asking simply: “is my life insurance cash surrender value taxable?” isn't the right question.
+The answer is also no. The truth is, asking simply: “is my life insurance cash surrender value taxable?” isn't the right question.

 The right question is: “when is the cash surrender value of life insurance taxable?”